Skyerv/handwriting/README.md

-# Handwriting with Pyhton
+# Handwriting with Python
-Pyhton Program that lets you write in your handwriting!
+Python Program that lets you write in your handwriting!
 Inspired by: thaisribeiro.in

 # How to run?